jackedwardbeard/AUTH_JWT/README.md

 # Weaknesses
 * Access tokens are stored in localStorage.
 They are therefore vulnerable to XSS, but this is unlikely to occur, since they are so short lived.
 * Refresh tokens are stored in httpOnly cookies.
-This is slightly more secure, as scripts cannot read the cookie directly (reducing the chance of XSS attacks), but it is still possibly, as well as CSRF.
+This is slightly more secure, as scripts cannot read the cookie directly (reducing the chance of XSS attacks), but it is still possible, as is as CSRF.
+* Along with access tokens, user details (not passwords, just things like UUID, first name, last name, and email) are also stored in local storage.
+This is just for ease of access, persistent login, and to avoid having to make a DB call to get these details with the UUID of that user.
+In an actual application, I'd likely only store the access token and user ID in local storage, and then make a DB call for the rest of the user details when necessary.

 # To start frontend
 ```bash